micegan/micegan/README.md

-This is a github page of a .net, c#, java, lua... programer.
-Keep looking on my projects, you may be interested.

-For possible contact, the boy, he is not talking: a discord id: micegan#4386 or RareHuman#9532
+For possible contact, a discord id: micegan#4386 or RareHuman#9532

 <!---
 micegan/micegan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.